-Key Assumption Risk of Change to Assumption / Impact to Model Transport asset conditions reflect the assets' current condition as at 2022.
-Very Low (data is 2022 and based on IPWEA Practice Notes)

-Key Assumption Risk of Change to Assumption / Impact to Model The allocation of renewal funds has been based on the asset replacement costs developed as part of the valuations in June 2022.
-Low as the financials and engineering rates have been reconciled Maintenance funding levels will be progressively increased to represent as a minimum, 2% of the asset base replacement value.
-Medium The funding needs for new and/or upgrades to transport assets will be identified via transport strategies, studies and masterplans and funding sought from grants and/or developer contributions.
+Key Assumption Risk of Change to Assumption / Impact to Model Transport asset conditions reflect the assets' current condition as at 2022 and 2023.
+Low (based on IPWEA Practice Notes) The allocation of renewal funds has been based on the asset replacement costs developed as part of the valuations in June 2022 and June 2024 for bridges.
+Low as the financials and engineering rates have been reconciled and annually indexed Maintenance funding levels will be progressively increased to represent as a minimum, 2% of the asset base replacement value.
+Medium The funding needs for new &/or upgrade transport assets will be identified via transport strategies, studies and masterplans and funding sought from grants and/or developer contributions.
 As identified, these will be incorporated into future TAMP revisions.
 Medium Capital renewal treatments are like for like and do not account for additional costs to upgrade assets.
 Medium to Low Current Levels of Service are considered appropriate and meet community needs.
 Medium Asset register currency pertaining to asset quantities.
-Low and bridges data is the only dataset that will be updated in the next iteration Network strategic condition inspections will be funded on a 3-4 year cyclic basis and incorporated into the Operational budget.
+Low Network strategic condition inspections will be funded on a 3-4-year cyclic basis and incorporated into the Operational budget.
 Low Current human resource plan will not change in the near future.
-Low
+Low Table 10 - Key Assumptions made in TAMP and Diaka at Obainaia

-Table 23 - Key Assumptions made in TAMP and Risks of Change
+Table 19 - Key Assumptions made in TAMP and Risks of Change